-In the second phase of the round, you get to play cards from the common pile you have created before.
-Action cards get revealed and played in the same order they have been placed.
+In the second phase of the round, you get to play cards from the stock pile you have created before.
+Cards with action get revealed and played in the same order they have been placed.

 Taking action specified on the card is mandatory unless it is not possible to take it.
 For example, your card tells you to rob a passenger, but there are no passengers in the wagon.